bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:20:58

-Yeah, so if Litecoin would want to use these kinds of addresses.
+So if Litecoin would want to use these kinds of addresses.
 Maybe they do actually, I don't know.

 Sjors Provoost: 00:21:04